 Several hypotheses speculate how the species emerged at this specific location, but none are scientifically confirmed.
 The ancestors of today’s desert pupfish are thought to have colonized the American Southwest more than two million years ago via the Colorado River and other tributaries when a system of interconnected pluvial lakes and marshes spread across the landscape.
 As these Ice Age lakes and riverine systems retreated, drying out over extended periods of increasing aridity, isolated populations of various species were left to evolve in genetic isolation—including the nine known Death Valley pupfish species and subspecies of which eight currently remain.
 In spite of this, no firm paleohydrogeological evidence so far supports an inflow or overflow connection here from a pluvial waterbody or otherwise that would have provided a conduit for colonization.

-Even if this were the case, the Warm Springs pupfish (C. nevadensis pectoralis) that live in springs nearest to Devils Hole should be its closest genetic relative under this hypothesis.
-However as mentioned earlier, C. diabolis is more closely related to the Ash Meadows Amargosa pupfish (C. nevadensis mionectes) found in springs much further away.
+Even if this were the case, the Warm Springs pupfish (C. nevadensis pectoralis) that live in the springs nearest to Devils Hole should be its closest genetic relative under this hypothesis.
+However, as mentioned earlier, C. diabolis is more closely related to the Ash Meadows Amargosa pupfish (C. nevadensis mionectes) found in springs much further away.
 It is unlikely that C. diabolis populated the pool from deep within the cavern but remains a possibility as dissolved oxygen is fairly consistent up to a depth of 125 feet and temperature varies in only tenths of a degree at 260 feet.
-What is left to consider is introduction by animal—a bird or better yet human, as it is known that the Indigenous Peoples of the region did occasionally consume pupfish and would have been one of the driving factors to do so.
-Still, it would take an awful lot of pupfish to feed a few people.
+What is left to consider is introduction by animal—a bird or better yet, human, as it is known that the indigenous peoples of the region did occasionally consume pupfish so populating the pool with them for forage could have been one of the driving factors to do so.
+Still, it would take an awful lot of pupfish to feed a just a few individuals.